Health With a Capital H

 March 21, 2012

-Contributed by Nathaniel Kraft, Web Producer III
+By Nathaniel Kraft, Web Producer III

 DrupalCon2012 may sound like one of those sci-fi conferences, but this annual event isn’t for Star Wars-quoting, Klingon-dressing devotees.
 DrupalCon is, in fact, a gathering of 3,000 web developers, designers, and enthusiasts who work with and contribute to Drupal, a free, open-source content management system (CMS) used to build robust, easy-to-maintain websites.
 This year’s DrupalCon is being held in Denver, Colorado, from March 19 to 23.